hiagosilverio/redbath/README.md

 redbath executed sucessfully..
 ```
-The prompt command will run the redbath script **helloWorld.bat**
+- The prompt command will run the redbath script **helloWorld.bat**

-CLI functions are in development, not included any support in this version.
+- CLI functions are in development, not included any support in this version.

-Doesn't support custom scripts at CLI, only redbath scripts.

 ### Prerequisites